-- Offered critically needed help, information and assistance to 547 different people affected by breast and ovarian cancer.
-More than half of these people (59%) contacted our Peer Counselors on multiple occasions.
+- Offered critically needed help, information and assistance to 459 different people affected by breast, ovarian or gynecological cancer.
+More than half of these people (64%) contacted our Peer Counselors on multiple occasions.

-- Had 2,611 individual contacts with cancer survivors, family members, friends, to provide personalized support and information.
-939 of those contacts were in-depth one-on-one counseling sessions.
+- Had 2,638 individual contacts with cancer survivors, family members, friends, to provide personalized support and information.
+818 of those contacts were in-depth, one-on-one counseling sessions.

-- Enabled 72 different women with breast or ovarian cancer to gain strength and hope from one another by participating in our monthly support groups.
-We held 111 support groups sessions in 2020, all of which were transitioned to virtual as of late March.
+- Enabled 70 different women with breast or ovarian cancer to gain strength and hope from one another in our Monthly Support Groups.
+We held 96 support group sessions in 2021, all held virtually.

-- Provided vital educational information to 80 different women with breast and ovarian cancer through 4 national webinars or teleconferences.
-Women from 13 different states across the country participated.
+- Provided vital educational information to 57 different women with breast, ovarian or gynecological cancer across the country by offering 4 national webinars.
+Speakers were doctors or other health-care professionals.
+Women from 11 different states across the country participated.